A Latte Fun Fishing

 Species You'll Want to Hook

-Spadefish: Don't let their quirky looks fool you – spadefish are a blast to catch.
-These disc-shaped fighters school up around structures and can give you a run for your money on light tackle.
-They're not huge, usually topping out around 10 pounds, but what they lack in size they make up for in personality.
-Plus, they're excellent eating if you know how to clean them right.
+Spadefish: Don't let their quirky looks fool you - Spadefish are a blast to catch.
+They school up around structures and can give you a run for your money on light tackle.
+These guys are around most of the year, but they really show up in force during the warmer months.
+If you're looking for something different, Spadefish are your ticket.

 Why Anglers Keep Coming Back